Friday, January 30, 2009

 BLOOD

 After a bit of socializing Zach decided to shut down the Golf Social by falling off some railing and landing on his head resulting in our first trip to the ER.
-Not 10 mins. before the accident I thought to myself as the boys were doing boy things, we have yet to have stitches in our family.
+Not 10 minutes before the accident I thought to myself as the boys were doing boy things, 'we have yet to have stitches in our family.'
 Then I scolded myself for even thinking such a thing.

 BUTTER

-Until we get a car we take the bus into Daharan for church.
-We get on at 7:50 make one bus change and arrive around 10:30 making it just in time for the Sacrament.
-We then have the option of hustling back to the bus for a direct 2:00 bus ride home or stay until 4:30 and return home the way we came.
+Until we get a car we take the bus into Dhahran for church.
+We get on at 7:50, make one bus change, and arrive around 10:30, making it just in time for the Sacrament.
+We then have the option of hustling back to the bus for a direct 2:00 bus ride home, or stay until 4:30 and return home the way we came.

 One last thing.
 Zach is picking up Arabic.
 When we got off the bus he said a few things to the bus driver.
 We asked him where he learned to say that and he said he didn't know.
 He just picked it up listening to other people.
 That is sooooo coooooool!